ProfilePic

 Types of Savings Account

 Generally, the basic savings account has no or a low minimum balance requirement and offers a minimal interest rate on your money.
-These simple accounts are best suited if you are just starting with a savings account and don’t want to worry about meeting higher balance requirements.
+These simple accounts are best suited if you start with a savings account and don’t want to worry about meeting higher balance requirements.
 If you have a checking account with a financial institution, it’s easy to open a simple savings account and link the two accounts.

-High-yield savings accounts offer higher interest rates than basic savings and generally have more requirements.
+High-yield savings accounts offer higher interest rates than essential savings and generally have more requirements.
 For instance, you might have to keep a monthly minimum balance, or you will have to pay an account maintenance fee.
 The minimum balance can vary by financial institution and account from as little as $25 to more than $25,000.
 Generally, the higher the minimum balance requirement, the more interest you can earn on the account.

 Choosing a Savings Account That Works for You

 Some financial institutions will also offer you a sign-up bonus for opening a new savings account.
 Read the terms and conditions carefully to understand how you would qualify for the bonus.
-Generally, you have to set up a direct deposit and open the account with a certain minimum balance to qualify.
+Generally, you have to set up a direct deposit and open an account with a certain minimum balance to qualify.

 How to Start Saving

 Determine how much you can tuck away into your new savings account.
 If there are expenses that you can cut down, try to have those available funds go back into your savings.
 Or if you finish paying off your credit card, car, or student loan, you might divert those funds to your savings.
-To make saving an automatic habit, consider setting an amount that will automatically move from your checking to your savings account each month.
+To make saving an automatic habit, consider setting an amount that automatically moves from your checking to your savings account each month.